Scout Bio’s mission: to harness the genetic revolution transforming human medicine to deliver the future of veterinary medicine

 - Strong demand for long-lasting off-the-shelf solutions for major conditions

-- A critical mass of veterinary biotechnology and gene therapy expertise, brought together in Scout’s founding team and a partnership with the Gene Therapy Program (GTP) at the University of Pennsylvania
+- A critical mass of veterinary biotechnology and gene therapy expertise, brought together in Scout Bio’s founding team and a partnership with the Gene Therapy Program (GTP) at the University of Pennsylvania

 The evolution of pet therapeutics